THE SUMMER OF LOVE (PART IV) DONOVAN

 At the beginning of his career, Donovan was a UK version of Bob Dylan, a skilled guitar player in a pea coat who sang against the war.
 Donovan Leitch blossomed during that period when folk music attracted youth, in the late 1950s to the early 1960s.
 He composed and sang popular tunes like "Catch the Wind", "Universal Soldier", and "Colours" during this period.
 Here is the Dylan-influenced "Catch the Wind", a truly lovely folk-inflected pop tune.

 Graham Nash of The Hollies and Crosby, Stills, & Nash makes an appearance.
-(See below)
+You can see it at:

 What do I remember?
 I recall him coming out in a flowing robe and sitting cross-legged on pillows.
 He was eventually joined by an accompanying musician, the late Paul Horn, master flautist and the guru of New-Age World music.
 Horn had accompanied the Beatles to see the Maharishi.
 I remember when he came out it was silent...but the place was packed!
 Mostly I remember him teaching the boys to sing one part of the song "Happiness Runs", the girls a quite different part, and himself a third.
 Twenty thousand people sang full-throated three-part harmony!
 Amazing.
 Below is a clip of him trying it with a modest audience on the Smothers Brothers Comedy Hour that year.